THIS SITE ABOUT RUDOLF VRBA,THE FOREMOST WHISTLEBLOWER OF WORLD WAR II,

 Rudolf Vrba soon discovered there would be more battles to be fought.
 Here is an exceedingly brief synopsis of his post-war life.

 In 1945, Vrba moved to Prague where he later earned a doctorate in biochemistry from Prague Technical University in 1951 and began working as a neuro-chemist.
-On April 16, 1949, at the Bratislava Town Hall, Vrba married his childhood friend Gerta (or Gerti) Sidonova, born in Trvana on November 28, 1926.
-She was a fellow scientist who had typed an early version of the Vrba-Wetzler Report.
+On April 16, 1949, at the Bratislava Town Hall, Vrba married his childhood friend Gerta (or Gerti) Sidonova, born in Trnava on November 28, 1926.
+According to his second wife, Robin Vrba, Rudi married Gerta on the advice of his mother who was concerned about Gerta’s welfare because most of her relatives had been murdered.
+Gerta was a very intelligent, fellow scientist who had typed an early version of the Vrba-Wetzler Report.
 Theirs was possibly the only wedding in history that included three Auschwitz escapees as wedding guests: Alfréd Wetzler, Czeszlaw Mordowicz and Anton Rosen.
-Vrba’s mother, Ilonka, arranged the nuptial festivities wherein her son got drunk and tried to kiss Gerta’s friend, Inge.
+Vrba’s mother, Ilonka [Helena], arranged the nuptial festivities wherein her son got drunk and tried to kiss Gerta’s friend, Inge.
 Mordowicz attempted to mollify the bride by showing her how to take apart and reassemble a pistol.
 She was not enthused.

 Still recovering from Holocaust trauma, Vrba was not prepared to settle down.
 It soon became apparent he could be irrationally jealous and mistrustful.
 Gerta gained her medical degree in 1950 and the marriage gave rise to two daughters, Helena (b.
 1952) and “Zuzka” (b.
 1954) but eventually Gerta wanted a divorce.
 “Perhaps at the time,” she wrote after Helena’s death, “we did not even comprehend how ‘damaged’ we both were, and it is only with time that I can see how it [the Holocaust] must have affected us all.”

-To gain her freedom in 1956, Vrbová had to pay all the legal costs for her divorce, leave their flat to Rudi and find a new home for herself and their children.
+To gain her freedom in 1956, Gerta Vrbová had to pay all the legal costs for her divorce, leave their flat to Rudi and find a new home for herself and their children.
 With her daughters in tow, Gerta Vrbová completed a daring escape to Copenhagen, via Poland in 1958.
-She ultimately reached England in 1959 where she immediately remarried to Dr. Sidney Hilton on October 6, 1959; they had two children, Caroline and Peter, but they divorced in 1976.
+She ultimately reached England but had to wait a year in Sweden before she could re-marry to Dr. Sidney Hilton on October 6, 1959.
+This uncertain year of transition were difficult for the young daughters.
+Gerta and Sidney Hilton eventually had two children of their own, Caroline and Peter, but Gerta would divorce her second husband in 1976.
 Vrba’s eldest daughter, Dr. Helena Vrbova, died in 1982, seemingly by suicide, while in Papua-New Guinea after doing three years of malaria research in the tropics.
-Vrba’s second daughter Zuzana Vrbova died in 2014.
+Her father suspected she was murdered.
+Vrba’s second daughter Zuzana (Zuzka, Zuzu) Vrbova died in 2014 at the age of 59.

 Invited to attend a conference in Israel in 1958, Vrba defected and took refuge at the Weizmann Institute of Science, a public research university in Rehovot, whereupon he did a two-year stint in the Agricultural Ministry’s Veterinary Research Institute.
 In 1960, Vrba moved to London and worked as a researcher for two years in the Neuropsychiatric Research Unit in Carshalton, Surrey.
 In 1961, a West German court awarded him 2,500 German Deutschmarks, the equivalent of approximately $625 U.S. (in 1961), as compensation for his slave labour as one of the “men of Buna” who didn’t die while building a factory near Auschwitz II for the German industrial conglomerate I.G.
 Farben.
 While he was employed by the British Medical Research Council from 1962 until 1967, he became a citizen of the United Kingdom in 1966.
 During this period he also sought out and collaborated with a journalist for the left-leaning Daily Herald, Alan Bestic, who was born in Ireland but raised in England since the age of three.
 In 1962, they collaborated on a series of five Holocaust articles that led to the publication of Vrba’s memoir I Cannot Forgive in 1963.
 It has since been re-issued with different titles and numerous languages in more than fifteen editions, usually re-titled as I Escaped From Auschwitz.